What is Azure Information Protection?

-Azure Information Protection (sometimes referred to as AIP) is a cloud-based solution that helps an organization to classify, label, and protect its documents and emails.
-This can be done automatically by administrators who define rules and conditions, manually by users, or a combination where users are given recommendations.
+Azure Information Protection (sometimes referred to as AIP) is a cloud-based solution that helps an organization to classify and optionally, protect its documents and emails by applying labels.
+Labels can be applied automatically by administrators who define rules and conditions, manually by users, or a combination where users are given recommendations.

-The following picture shows an example of Azure Information Protection in action.
-The administrator has configured rules to detect sensitive data (in this case, credit card information).
-When a user saves a Word document that contains credit card information, she sees a custom tooltip that recommends she applies a specific label that the administrator configured.
-This label classifies and optionally, depending on the configuration, protects the document.
+The following picture shows an example of Azure Information Protection in action on a user's computer.
+The administrator has configured a label with rules that detect sensitive data and in our example, this is credit card information.
+When a user saves a Word document that contains a credit card number, she sees a custom tooltip that recommends the label that the administrator has configured.
+This label classifies the document and protects it.

 After your content is classified (and optionally protected), you can then track and control how it is used.
 You can analyze data flows to gain insight into your business, detect risky behaviors and take corrective measures, track access to documents, prevent data leakage or misuse, and so on.

 You use Azure Information Protection labels to apply classification to documents and emails.
 When you do this, the classification is identifiable regardless of where the data is stored or with whom it’s shared.
 The labels can include visual markings such as a header, footer, or watermark.
 Metadata is added to files and email headers in clear text.
 The clear text ensures that other services, such as data loss prevention solutions, can identify the classification and take appropriate action.

 For example, the following email message has been classified as "General".
 The label has added a footer of "Sensitivity: General" to the email message.
 This footer is a visual indicator for all recipients that it's intended for general business data that should not be sent outside the organization.
 The label is embedded in the email headers so that email services can inspect this value and could create an audit entry or prevent it from being sent outside the organization.

 How data is protected